BuilderIO/builder/packages/angular/README.md

 ## Builder sections within existing pages

-With setction models you can also use Builder.io components in/around existing pages (aka it doesn't have to control the whole page).
+With section models you can use Builder.io components in/around existing pages (aka it doesn't have to control the whole page).
 See info on making custom models for this [here](https://www.builder.io/c/docs/guides/getting-started-with-models)

 ```html
 <!-- The first part of your page -->